Blog Banner SVG

 One of the most notable features of a sole proprietorship is single ownership and management.
 The owner independently handles profits, losses, and business strategies without the need to consult partners or shareholders.
 Similarly, other prime characteristics of sole proprietorship are:

-- Complete Control: As a sole proprietor, you have full control over the business.
+• Complete Control: As a sole proprietor, you have full control over the business.
 You make all decisions regarding the operations.
 The structure also offers direct ownership of profits.
 All income earned belongs to the proprietor, and profits are taxed as personal income under individual income tax slabs.
+This also means the proprietor pays tax on the entire profit at slab rates, which can reach 30%+.

-- No Formal Registration Needed: It is the simplest and most affordable structure to start with, requiring minimal paperwork and regulatory compliance.
-Sole proprietorship registration is not a mandatory requirement; however, it’s suggested by legal authorities and experts in the field.
+• No Formal Registration Needed: It is the simplest and most affordable structure to start with, requiring minimal paperwork and regulatory compliance.
+Sole proprietorship registration is a combination of multiple registrations, namely GST, MSME, Shop & Establishment, and Professional Tax.
+As a whole, it is not a mandatory requirement; however, multiple registrations under it are required for legal standing for Indian businesses.

 Read also: Benefits of Registering a Sole Proprietorship in India